 When the solid black line is below the colored line, the Fed is allowing easy financial conditions.
 The reverse is true when it's above the colored line.
-Right now, the two-year Note (the market) is telling the Fed to cut rates.
+Right now, the two-year Note (the market) is telling the Fed to cut rates although a little less than it did 6 weeks before the Fed's last meeting.
 While I believe it's premature, the market does not.